nih-fmrif/NIMH_repro_2017_03/_episodes/01-layers-of-computing.md

 ~~~
 %pwd
-!cd reproducibility_course
+!cd repro_course
 %pwd
 ~~~
 {: .source}
 ~~~
 /Users/this_user
-!cd reproducibility_course
-/Users/this_user/reproducibility_course
+/Users/this_user
 ~~~
 {: .output}

-This woud not be the behaviour we would wish from a command that changes our present working directory.
+This would not be the behavior we would wish from a command that changes our present working directory.
 This occurs because the changes made to the

-environment in the sub-process are not propagated back to the Ipython shell.
-If we use the Ipython magic `%cd` we get the behaviour we want.
+environment in the sub-process are not propagated back to the IPython shell.
+If we use the IPython magic `%cd` we get the behavior we want.

 ~~~
 %pwd
-%cd reproducibility_course
+%cd repro_course
 %pwd
 ~~~
 {: .source}

 ~~~
 /Users/this_user
-!cd reproducibility_course
-/Users/this_user/reproducibility_course
+/Users/this_user/repro_course
+/Users/this_user/repro_course
 ~~~
 {: .output}